jdguzman/wrapit/README.md

 ## Usage

-So lets say we want to create some setters and getters for a class come all wrapped and ready to go.
+So lets say we want to create some setters and getters for a class that come all wrapped and ready to go.

     class Foo
+      include Wrapit::AttrWrappable

       attr_wrappable :test_attr
     end